BCDevOps/devops-platform-workshops/101-eventbrite-materials/Faciliator-Handbook.md

   - from the platform operations perspective you first need to have Openshift installed somewhere
   - this is not a development team task but it is important to know that your apps will be running inside of Kamloops data center on physical machines!
   - tbd

+## Bonus Demonstrations

+If the class is speedy and you have a couple of hours at the end of day two.
+One thing I've offered is demonstrating how to run a simple application from start to finish leveraging:
+- S2I builds
+- Saving configuration as code and running with `oc apply`
+- Running a simple deployment (against using `--dry-run` then `oc apply`) using `oc new-app` *keep in mind oc new app will create an image stream in your deploy namespace which is not needed

+If there is a lot of time I actually demonstrate how to convert Openshift objects into templates and how to leverage them with the BCDK start to finish.
+This includes standing up Jenkins, creating jobs, and setting up a pipeline for the app.
+This obviously requires familiarity with using the bcdk for such purposes.